youreachedrahat/PPBL-2023-Token-Registry/readme.md

 >Note: In the "Access Tokens" section you will generate your new *personal access token*.
 That token will be a long string starting with the prefix *glpat*.
 Once generated, you should copy it immediately and save it securely.

-d.
-Parcial result: if you go to your fork at GitLab and select your *working-branch*, you'll see all the modifications you made.
+- Partial result: if you go to your fork at GitLab and select your *working-branch*, you'll see all the modifications you made.
 But, if you switch to your *main* branch, you will see that there are no modifications in that branch.

 >So that, it's time to merge the modifications to the *main branch* of **your fork** (not yet to the Gimbalabs repo):

-e.
-Go back to your VS Code, go to the menu *Terminal* and open a *New Terminal*.
+- Go back to your VS Code, go to the menu *Terminal* and open a *New Terminal*.

-f.
-In the new terminal, execute:
+- In the new terminal, execute:
 ```bash
 git checkout main
 ```

-g.
-Merge your *working-branch* into your *main branch*:
+- Merge your *working-branch* into your *main branch*:
 ```bash
 git merge working-branch
 ```
 >Note: Don't forget: you have to replace *working-branch* for the name you assigned to your working branch.

-h.
-Push the changes:
+- Push the changes:
 ```bash
 git push
 ```

-i.
-Final result: if you go to your fork at GitLab and select your *main branch*, this time you'll see all the modifications you made.
+- Final result: if you go to your fork at GitLab and select your *main branch*, this time you'll see all the modifications you made.

-4. Submit a Merge request.
+### 4. Submit a Merge request.
 In this step, you will request that your changes be included in the main repository, in this case the Gimbalabs repository.

 - Located in your repo at GitLab, go to the **Merge requests** option (at the left side menu).